 Automatic System Switchover

-Automatically deploy a Hugo blog to GitHub Pages and Gitee using GitHub Actions
+Use GitHub Actions to automatically deploy your Hugo blog to GitHub Pages and Gitee.

-You can find official information on the website.
-I won’t be reposting it further.
-If you’ve used Kubernetes before, you’ll notice that the action YAML configuration is quite similar.
+Official documentation can be found by entering the website yourself; this article won’t provide further reprints.
+If you’ve used Kubernetes before, you’ll find that the action YAML file configuration is very similar.

-For beginner tutorials or introductory materials in Chinese, search for 阮一峰的博客.
-There are two articles: the first introduces basic grammar, and the second presents a practical case study.
+Regarding introductory tutorials or Chinese introduction materials, I recommend searching for 阮一峰’s blog.
+There are two articles – the first introduces the basic syntax, and the second provides a practical case study.

 name: github pages and gitee pages